MathildeAguiar/docs_internship/journal.md

 - [ ] Initialize the Trello board
 - [ ] Do the ![OpenClassroom's](https://openclassrooms.com/fr/courses/4425066-concevez-un-site-avec-flask/) tutorial on Flask.
 My repo is ![here](https://github.com/MathildeAguiar/FlaskTutorial)

+---

+Part 1 of the tutorial is done.

 ### 11/05/21: